yjlo123/runtime-tutorial/raw.md

 prt 'end'
 ```

-Four other jump instructions only jump when a certain condition is true.
+Four other jump commands only jump when a certain condition is true.

 ```code-block
 jeq V V L